HOW TO: Setting up a company in Hong Kong

-- Bilingual business communication: in Hong Kong, English is widely used in a business context, making it easier for foreign investors to establish companies within the region.
+- Bilingual business communication: in Hong Kong, English is widely used in a business context, making it easier for foreign investors to set up companies within the region.

-To help you start enjoying all of the above business benefits, we have compiled a step-by-step process for how to create a company in Hong Kong:
+To help you start enjoying all of the above business benefits, we have compiled a step-by-step process of company formation in Hong Kong:

 Step 1 - Choose a company type